Rom3oDelta7/MailNotifier/README.md

 Subsequent firmware uploads can be done using the wireless OTA mechanism.
 * At this point, you can launch the Blynk app and run the notifier app dashboard.

+# Copyright

+Copyright 2018 Rob Redford.
+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit [CC-BY-SA].

 [Blynk]: http://www.blynk.cc/